- University Examinations

-If it appears that a candidate, through circumstances beyond his/her control, deserves extra time in which to complete a paper, such extra time may be allowed only at the discretion of the Faculty Academic Registrar, Associate Dean (Education and the Student Experience) or his/her nominee, or the Exams, Awards and Graduation Manager or Team Leader who will arrange for invigilation during the extra time.
+If it appears that a candidate, through circumstances beyond his/her control, deserves extra time in which to complete a paper, such extra time may be allowed only at the discretion of the Associate Dean (Education and the Student Experience) or his/her nominee who will arrange for invigilation during the extra time.

-A candidate whom the invigilator believes to be guilty of any other form of misbehaviour may be asked by the invigilator to leave the room at once.
-The scripts of any such candidate will be sent to the Dean via the faculty SAA team with a full report of the incident of suspected cheating or other form of misbehaviour, which will also be sent to the Academic Registrar.
+A candidate whom the invigilator believes to be guilty of any other form of misbehaviour, including cheating in a CAA test, may be asked by the invigilator to leave the room at once.
+The scripts of any such candidate will be sent to the Dean with a full report of the incident of suspected cheating or other form of misbehaviour, which will also be sent to the Academic Registrar.

 - Distribution of Scripts of Examinations Organised Centrally

-Scripts may be collected by the examiner or by a person authorised by the Faculty Academic Registrar, Associate Dean (Education and the Student Experience) or his/her nominee(s), either from the examination room or the Examinations Office.
-(In the event of industrial action, examination scripts may be collected by an authorised person only from the Examinations Office.)
+Scripts may be collected by the examiner or by a person authorised by the Associate Dean (Education and the Student Experience) or his/her nominee(s), either from the examination room or the Examinations Office.
 All scripts of a single examination paper must be collected by one person, including papers sat by students with Additional Requirements.
 The person collecting scripts shall count the number of scripts in the examination envelope and sign a receipt showing the number of scripts collected.
 During the main examination period scripts will be available during office hours (or later by prior arrangement).
 In the case of CAA tests that are administered centrally with iSolutions, candidates' answers are sent to a central database electronically and the results are collected electronically by the Faculty.

 - Retention of Examination Scripts